arvidn/libtorrent/docs/manual.rst

 ``pause()``, and ``resume()`` will disconnect all peers and reconnect all peers respectively.
 When a torrent is paused, it will however remember all share ratios to all peers and remember all potential (not connected) peers.
 You can use ``is_paused()`` to determine if a torrent is currently paused.
-Torrents may be paused automatically if there is a file error (eg. disk full) or something similar.
+Torrents may be paused automatically if there is a file error (e.g. disk full) or something similar.
 See file_error_alert_.

 is_seed()